Ph.D., University of North Carolina at Chapel Hill, 2003

 B.S., Old Dominion University, 1991

-Robert Q. Berry III is president of the National Council of Teachers of Mathematics (NCTM), a 50,000-member international mathematics education organization.
+Robert Q. Berry III is President of the National Council of Teachers of Mathematics (NCTM), a 50,000-member international mathematics education organization.
+Berry is the Samuel Braley Gray Professor with an appointment in Curriculum Instruction and Special Education.
+Berry teaches mathematics methods courses in the teacher education program at the University of Virginia.
+Additionally, he teaches graduate-level mathematics education courses.

-Berry has published nearly 100 articles, book chapters, and proceedings.
+Berry has published over 100 articles, book chapters, and proceedings.
 His articles have appeared in the Journal for Research in Mathematics Education, Journal of Teacher Education, and the American Educational Research Journal.
-Berry served on the Board of Directors of the National Council of Teachers of Mathematics 2011–2014 and is a two-time recipient of NCTM’s Linking Research and Practice Publication Award.
-He was recognized as the 2011 Mathematics Educator of the Year by the Virginia Council of Teachers of Mathematics (VCTM), and received the University of Virginia’s All University Teaching Award in 2011.
+Berry is a two-time recipient of NCTM’s Linking Research and Practice Publication Award.
+He was recognized as the 2011 Mathematics Educator of the Year by the Virginia Council of Teachers of Mathematics (VCTM), and received the University of Virginia’s All-University Teaching Award in 2011.